 - (Optional) Select the Tags from the drop-down list or add your own custom tag.

-- Tags are words or phrases that help with searchability and organization of your questions.
+- Tags are words or phrases that help with the searchability and organization of your questions.
 You can add the existing tags or create new tags.
-Set the difficulty level for your question by associating the tags as Easy, Medium or Hard.
-Alternatively, associate custom tags to identify your question by its complexity or it’s levels.
+Set the difficulty level for your question by associating the tags as Easy, Medium, or Hard.
+Alternatively, associate custom tags to identify your question by its complexity or its levels.

 - When you view your questions in the Library, the associated tags will be indicated for every question.
 You can use these tags to generate candidate reports and performance graphs.

-- Refer to Setting the Difficulty Level for Questions for more information.
+- Refer, Associating the Tags for Questions for more information.